jgrindall/udacity-fsjs-project4/docs/DEPLOY.md

 #### EB

--The eb environment is called 'jgrindalludacity-dev' and it is available here:
+- The eb environment is called 'jgrindalludacity-dev' and it is available here:

 - [http://jgrindalludacity-dev.us-west-2.elasticbeanstalk.com/](http://jgrindalludacity-dev.us-west-2.elasticbeanstalk.com/)